 The King King was a famous LA Blues Club that burned to the ground, and a fine album by their house-band The Red Devils, but King King is also the name of a British Blues Rock band that has been building a big reputation on the European club and Festival scene.
 After taking the Best Band title at the 2014 British Blues Awards for the third consecutive year, they joined the Legendary John Mayall on his 80th Birthday tour, showing that Blues Rock is in good hands with the up-coming generation.
 Leader Alan Nimmo has been around for a long while, playing with his brother in Britain, Europe and The States, but alongside this, his ‘solo project’ is taking our music forward to exciting new places.

-We don’t normally do this, but here’s a whole King King concert recorded for German TV last year!
+We don’t normally do this, but here’s a whole King King concert recorded for German TV in 2014!

 In the mid-noughties, the brothers took up solo projects, and here lies the genesis of King King.
 Alan took bassist Lindsay Coulson with him and recruited drummer/producer Wayne Proctor and keys-player Bennett Holland, although Bob Fridzema holds that role now.
 King King’s debut at the Monaghan Blues Festival in 2010 was a sensation and their debut album ‘Take My Hand’ the following year featured a 10 minute version of the Clapton/Cray classic ‘Old Love’ and picked up the Best British Blues Album Award.
 ‘Standing in the Shadows’ in 2013 raised their game as Alan and Lindsay’s songwriting gained confidence and it proved a critical and commercial success.
 Playing the Glastonbury Festival and recording sessions for Paul Jones‘ Blues Show on the BBC widened their profile, and that tour with Mr. Mayall showed their class.